 On April 8, 1942, Bill informed his friend, Sgt.
 Ray Vandenbroucke, who he had gone to high school with, that he had been selected to drive one of the two jeeps that were to carry the officers of General King’s staff to negotiate the surrender of the Filipino and American forces on Bataan.
 Since he did not know if he would return from this mission alive, Bill asked Ray to inform his parents that he had done his best during the Battle of Bataan.
 According to Vandenbroucke, Burns said: “Well Ray, I am driving the peep carrying our white flags of surrender up to the Jap lines tonight.
 If I do not return alive, tell the folks back home that I did the best that I could.”

-After Bill returned to the tank group’s headquarters, Major John Morley wanted to find Capt.
+After dropping King and his staff officers off, Bill returned to the tank group’s headquarters, Major John Morley wanted to find Capt.
 Alvin Poweleit 192nd’s doctor.
 He ordered Bill to drive him to Hospital #1, where Poweleit was.
 During the trip, Bill saw his first Japanese troops.
 He pulled the jeep into the Japanese tank column and followed them to the hospital.
 Since Poweleit could not leave until the evening, Morley had Bill drive him back to tank group command.
 Bill went to sleep that night wondering what lay in store the next morning.

 On April 9, 1942, Bill became a Prisoner of War.
 Being that he was with the Headquarters Detachment of the Provisional Tank Group, he did not start the march at Mariveles.
 The members of the group were marched out to the main road near their headquarters on the morning of April 10.
 There, the enlisted men were separated from the officers.
 When they reached the road, they spent the rest of the day sitting and guessing what was going to happen.